kanisterio/kanister/examples/mongodb-atlas/README.md

 ```

 ### Build docker image for MongoDB Atlas

 To build docker image for MongoDB Atlas, execute following steps.
+Image build is
+needed as connection process to MongoDB Atlas is using `mongosh` command.
+Also,
+it installs `atlas` CLI which is used for performing backup and restore
+operations.
+These gets installed in the image along with some other required
+packages in blueprint.

 ```bash
 $ cd ~/kanister/docker/mongodb-atlas
 $ docker build -t <registry>/<account_name>/mongodb-atlas:<tag_name> .